FLY FISHING ON CHRISTMAS ISLAND, Kiribati

-REPUBLIC OF KIRIBATI – HOSTED TRIPS ON Christmas Island & Fanning Island
+REPUBLIC OF KIRIBATI – FLY FISHING TRIPS ON Christmas Island & Fanning Island

 For saltwater fly anglers seeking the outer edges of adventure, the Republic of Kiribati delivers two of the Pacific’s most remote and productive fisheries: Christmas Island (Kiritimati) and Fanning Island (Tabuaeran).
 These coral atolls, scattered across thousands of square miles of open ocean, are legendary for their untouched flats, powerful trevally, and endless schools of bonefish.
 Despite their isolation, both destinations are surprisingly accessible via Honolulu, making them ideal for anglers eager to experience frontier-style fishing without sacrificing logistical ease.